rust-lang/rfcs/text/0911-const-fn.md

 filled in by a macro - and they're also marked "stable" (due to the lack of stability hygiene in macros).

-A pre-RFC for the removal of the dangerous (and oftenly misued) `static mut` received positive feedback, but only under the condition that abstractions could be created and used in `const` and `static` items.
+A pre-RFC for the removal of the dangerous (and often misused) `static mut` received positive feedback, but only under the condition that abstractions could be created and used in `const` and `static` items.